KomalSinghhhh/3D-Printing/README.md

 5. Run the server using `node dist/index.js`
 6. Test the endpoints using tools like postman.

+## Image Handling
+When a user uploads an image, it is handled in the following way:

+ - **Upload and Store Temporarily** : The image is first stored on   the server using Multer.
+ - **Upload to Cloudinary** : The temporarily stored image is then uploaded to Cloudinary, a cloud-based image management service.
+ - **Delete from Server** : After the image is successfully uploaded to Cloudinary, the temporary image file is deleted from the server.
+ - **Storing Image URL** : The URL of the uploaded image on Cloudinary is stored in the MongoDB database alongside the material data.

+In case of image deletion:

+ - **Fetch Image URL** : The image URL is fetched from the MongoDB database.
+ - **Delete from Cloudinary** : The image is deleted from Cloudinary using the fetched URL.

 ## API Endpoints

 ### GET/materials